LoginRadius/engineering-portal/content/identity/mfa-vs-sso/index.md

 If you wish to see the future of SSO and MFA in action and how it works for your business, reach us to schedule a free personal demo of the LoginRadius CIAM.

+## Frequently Asked Questions (FAQs)

+**1. What are the disadvantages of using MFA? **

+Some of the most common disadvantages of MFA include increased complexity for users, potential additional costs, and usability challenges.

+**2. What are the disadvantages of using SSO? **

+Some of the most common disadvantages of SSO include increased risk of a single point of failure, potential security breaches affecting multiple applications, and technical integration efforts.

+**3. Can MFA and SSO be used together? **

+Yes, combining MFA and SSO provides enhanced security and user experience.

+**4. How do MFA and SSO improve overall security? **

+MFA adds layers of verification, making unauthorized access harder, while SSO reduces password vulnerabilities and enhances convenience.

+**5. How can businesses determine the best solution for their needs? **

+By evaluating security requirements, assessing complexities and usability, and also by considering specific organizational needs.

 [![book-a-demo-loginradius](../../assets/book-a-demo-loginradius.png)](https://www.loginradius.com/book-a-demo/)